5 Questions On PEMF Therapy For Depression Answered

 What Is The Premise Behind PEMF Therapy?

 At the basic level, our bodies are electric.
 Consider this, a large percentage of the human body is made of water, which is an electrolyte solution much the same as a battery.
 The liquid in our bodies is saline and has many electrolytes.
 The electrolytes in this case are metallic ions such as calcium, potassium, sodium, etc. that are both positively and negatively charged.
-The salinity emanates from combining of sodium and chloride in the body.
-Consequently, body fluid is highly charged and saline, it end up being very susceptible to the surrounding magnetic fields.
+The salinity emanates from combining sodium and chloride in the body.
+Consequently, body fluid is highly charged and saline, it ends up being very susceptible to the surrounding magnetic fields.

 The interaction between magnetic fields and ions in our bodies cause or increase the motion of the ions in the tissue and the body fluid.
 The resulting motion induces a variety of chemical reactions and electric actions in the tissue of the body.
 With this understanding, we use therapeutic magnetic fields to induce voltages that are similar in nature and character as those that our natural bodies produce at the subcellular and cellular levels.
 PEMF produce an electromagnetic field that transfers the charge to the cells.
 As a result, nerve stimulation, muscle contraction, and the stimulation of the signal pathways result in the growth of cells.
 Additionally, since this treatment delves into our basic nature, it also yields other beneficial results.